zahur76/MilestoneProject_3/README.md

 The user collection was used for registration and login purposes.
 The contact number and email fields were added to this collection instead of the items collection since it would only have to be entered once and would remain constant for that user.
-This would also prevent the user from having to add contact info with each item upload.
+This would also prevent the user from having to add contact info with each item upload and prevent multi contact info for the same user.

 The username would be used as seller name.

 The profile collection was used to provide additional information on the seller and was purposely given its own